CodeForAfrica/DopplerMaps/README.md

 #### Description

-Values must be a valid CSS color.
+Value must be a [CSS Color Module Level 3](https://www.w3.org/TR/css3-color/#colorunits) specifier.
 Doppler Maps uses this color to compute the color palette used in choropleth maps.

 #### Examples